cookna/CI-ldapproxy/README.md

 ### POST
     Usage: post(url, Inbody)

-    Description: REST call that takes in the url and body of data that is to be added.
+    Description: REST call that takes in the url and body of data that is to be added to specified tenant.

 ```javascript
     async post(url = '/', Inbody) {